Last update: 02/02/2024

 Hotels and accommodations that are open in Iceland

 Iceland has opened up many hotels, guesthouses, hostels, and campgrounds for tourists.

-Some accommodations are specifically prepared to welcome guests who need to quarantine, whether as part of entry requirements or because of testing positive for COVID-19; the Icelandic Tourist Board has a list of these accommodations here, and I recommended above my favorite options.
+Some accommodations are specifically prepared to welcome guests who need to quarantine, whether as part of entry requirements or because of testing positive for COVID-19.
+The Icelandic Tourist Board has a list of these accommodations here, and I recommended my favorite options above.

 In hotels, guests must social distance and wear face masks in common areas.
 They must also sanitize their hands upon arrival at and departure from the hotel.
-More information on these accommodations’ regulations can be found here and here.
+More information on these accommodations’ regulations can be found here.

 Because they have shared facilities, guesthouses and hostels cannot accept guests who are quarantining, taking precautions after a border screening, or isolating, even if they are just waiting for results.
 More information on guidelines for guesthouses and hostels is available here.

 For the same reason, travelers cannot stay at campgrounds if they are quarantining or isolating.
 There is a 200-person limit on guests at campgrounds, unless the campground is big enough to be split into areas with 200 people in each area.
 More information on campground regulations is available here.